 Children bring a new dimension to any lifestyle, and many parents today are concerned their children are not growing up with the same values they had.
 Rather than try to compete against the noise and activity of a metropolitan area, they are willing to move back to their own childhood towns and villages.
 They are interested in maintaining a good lifestyle, so revitalising the area where they choose to raise their children could become important to them.

-Renewing any suburban or rural area might start as just one small project, and it can be done through fixing up just one building at a time.
+Renewing any suburban or rural area might start as just one small project, and it can be done through fixing up just one building at a time or simply spreading dried aggregates with silica sand over unused ugly looking spaces of soil.
 New residents are often in favour of this type of revitalisation for their new community, and established residents may agree with them to ease the burden of taxes.